 Prior to joining Sasakawa USA in 2014 as Senior Program Officer, Kato worked for the U.S.-Japan Exchange Program at the Sasakawa Peace Foundation in Tokyo from 2010 to 2014.
 Previously, she was an Associate at Armitage International, LLC, an international consulting firm led by former U.S. Deputy Secretary of State Richard L. Armitage.
 From 2003 to 2007, she assisted Asia security projects as Research Associate of the International Security Program at the Center for Strategic and International Studies (CSIS) in Washington, D.C.
 She began her professional career in 2001 as an Analyst at Arthur Andersen (later KMPG) in Tokyo.

-Kato was born in Australia, and raised in Tokyo, Egypt, San Francisco, and Washington, D.C.
-She graduated from Stanford University with a bachelor’s degree in international relations and a master’s degree in international policy studies.
+Kato was born in Australia, and raised in Japan, Egypt, and the United States.
+She graduated from Stanford University with a BA in International Relations and an MA in International Policy Studies.
 She also has a Certificate in Non-Profit Management from Duke University’s Continuing Studies Program.

 Strong relations between nations depend on more than just friendly ties at the leadership level.
 Grassroots exchange is an essential means of forming strong foundations for a lasting relationship.
 In this essay the authors recommend ways to enhance exchange programs to ensure their impact, value, and success.